Autodesk-Forge/learn.forge.viewmodels/README.md

 # Setup

-For using this sample, you need an Autodesk developer credentials.
+To use this sample, you will need Autodesk developer credentials.
 Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
-For this new app, use **http://localhost:3000/api/forge/callback/oauth** as Callback URL, although is not used on 2-legged flow.
-Finally take note of the **Client ID** and **Client Secret**.
+For this new app, use **http://localhost:3000/api/forge/callback/oauth** as the Callback URL, although it is not used on a 2-legged flow.
+Finally, take note of the **Client ID** and **Client Secret**.

 ### Run locally

 Install [NodeJS](https://nodejs.org).

 Clone this project or download it.
-It's recommended to install [GitHub desktop](https://desktop.github.com/).
+It's recommended to install [GitHub Desktop](https://desktop.github.com/).
 To clone it via command line, use the following (**Terminal** on MacOSX/Linux, **Git Shell** on Windows):

     git clone https://github.com/autodesk-forge/forge.learning.viewmodels.nodejs

-To run it, install the required packages, set the enviroment variables with your client ID & secret and finally start it.
-Via command line, navigate to the folder where this repository was cloned and use the following:
+To run it, install the required packages, set the enviroment variables with your client ID & Secret and finally start it.
+Via command line, navigate to the folder where this repository was cloned to and use the following commands:

 Mac OSX/Linux (Terminal)